-God chooses to give faith to some so they can appreciate, experience and enjoy the salvation that Jesus has already won for them - as well as become His messengers of reconciliation.
+God chooses to give faith to some so they can appreciate, experience and enjoy the salvation that Jesus has already won for them, and have an exciting message to share as His messengers of reconciliation.
 These are the "especially" people mentioned in 1 Timothy 4: 10 above.

-Those not given faith while in their earth-suits, but whose salvation has also been won, will need to wait until the final Great White Throne judgement to learn the truth - the truth about themselves and their position before God and the truth about Jesus and what He has previously done for them.
+Those not given faith while in their earth-suits, but whose salvation has also been won, will need to wait until the final Great White Throne judgement to learn the truth - the truth about themselves and their position before God and the truth about Jesus and what He has previously done for them, as happened to us.
+Jesus is both our Judge and our Saviour!